 4.5 Factory participation in trainings (where WEP is not offered; by production volume) All production is in WEP areas.
 In areas where the Workplace Education Programme is not yet offered, affiliates may arrange trainings on their own or work with other training-partners.
 Trainings must meet FWF quality standards to receive credit for this indicator.
 Curricula, other documentation of training content, participation and outcomes.
 N/A 4 0 --- --------------------------------------- -- --- ----- --- --- --

-Comment: 2013 production took place in China, India and in the low risk countries Portugal and Poland.
+Comment: In addition to India and China, 2014 production took place in the low risk country Portugal.

 TRAINING AND CAPACITY BUILDING

 5. INFORMATION MANAGEMENT